-Caramelised onions are a versatile condiment or addition to savory dishes and add a deep flavour and subtle sweetness.
+Caramelised onions are a versatile addition to savory dishes and add a deep flavour and subtle sweetness.
 It is easy to make although it requires time and patience for the best result.
+It can be used to make caramelised onion jam or caramelised onion chutney, with the addition of spices, sugar and vinegar.

-Many Cape Malay home cooks already know how to make caramelised onions like a Pro, if they learnt how to make deeply flavorful and multi-layered stews, curries and smoortjies from their mothers, aunts and grandmothers.
-If you did not have that opportunity then this is for you.
+Many Cape Malay home cooks already know how to make caramelised onions because caramelised onion gravy forms the basis of all Cape Malay bredie recipes.
+Caramelised onions make for the deeply flavorful and multi-layered stews, curries and smoortjies (quick braise) that we learnt to make from our mothers, aunts and grandmothers.

-My mother always insisted that onions used in stews and curries be a deep dark brown as they gave the finished dish a richer color and depth of flavor that was absent from barely blonde sautéed onions.
+My mother was of the opinion that if recipes with caramelised onions are made correctly, the stews and curries will be a rich deep dark brown with a depth of flavor that is absent from barely blonde sautéed onions and garlic.
 The caramelisation of the sugars in the onions add a dimension that you can’t really replicate with any other ingredient.

 My first memory of tasting caramelised onions were my mother’s Gesmoorde Eiers.
-Loosely translated it means Smothered Eggs.
-What it really is, is perfectly caramelised onions smothered in scrambled eggs, garlic and green chili.
+Literally translated it means Smothered Eggs.
+The actual usage is Braised eggs; perfectly caramelised onions smothered in soft scrambled eggs, garlic and green chili.
+We also love fried calf liver and caramelized onions with balsamic vinegar for weeknight meals.

 Top tips for successful caramelised onions